Registration is Due Within Two Weeks After "Becoming a Candidate"

 - officially files for office.

-The C-1 may be filed electronically, in person, or by mail.
+The C-1 must be filed electronically.
 It is very common for persons to become candidates for purposes of campaign finance disclosure well before they officially file for office with the Secretary of State or local county elections officials in May.
 When the information on a C-1 changes, file an amended C-1 within ten days of when change(s) occurs.

 - Candidate Name: Use the candidate's legal name, including the middle initial.
 It's OK to also include a nickname, as in the example, so long as the full legal name is listed.

-- Committee Name: The candidate decides the committee's name.
+- Committee Identification: The candidate decides the committee's name.